Diffusion Bridge or Flow Matching? A Unifying Framework and Comparative Analysis: Related Work

 \section{Related Work}

-\textbf{Diffusion Bridge.} Diffusion Bridge models are relatively advanced methods for achieving transformation between distributions.
-Diffusion Schrödinger Bridges \citep{I2SB, DSB, DSBscore} construct a transport mapping between $p_{\text{data}}$ and $p_{\text{prior}}$ by minimizing the KL divergence $\pi^*$, using IPF to alternately optimize boundary conditions.
-However, it suffers from high computational complexity, especially in high dimensions or with large $N$, making direct optimization challenging.
-DDBMs \citep{DDBMs} and GOUB \citep{GOUB} achieve promising results in tasks such as image restoration and translation by incorporating Doob's $h$-transform into the original forward SDE of diffusion models to pin the terminal distribution to a specific target.
-UniDB \citep{UniDB} reformulates the Diffusion Bridge as a Stochastic Optimal Control optimization, proving that Doob's $h$-transform is a special case when the terminal penalty coefficient $\gamma \rightarrow \infty$, thereby unifying and generalizing existing diffusion bridges.
+\textbf{Diffusion Bridge.} Diffusion Bridge models \cite{BBDMs, lyu2024frame, kim2024diffusion, zhang2025voicebridge, li2025audio, sobieski2025system, kieu2025bidirectional, IRBridge, fod} are relatively advanced methods for achieving transformation between distributions.
+Diffusion Schrödinger Bridges \cite{DSBscore, chen2021likelihood, I2SB, DSB, deng2024variational} construct a transport mapping between $p_{\text{data}}$ and $p_{\text{prior}}$ by minimizing the KL divergence $\pi^*$, using IPF to alternately optimize boundary conditions.
+However, it suffers from high computational complexity, especially in high dimensions, making direct optimization challenging.
+DDBMs \cite{DDBMs} and GOUB \cite{GOUB} achieve promising results by incorporating Doob's $h$-transform into the forward SDE of diffusion models to pin the terminal distribution to a specific target.
+While DDBMs establish that Flow Matching is a special case of DDBMs-VE in its zero-noise limit, a systematic comparison of how different diffusion bridge and flow matching formulations affect generative performance remains unexplored.
+UniDB \cite{UniDB} reformulates the Diffusion Bridge as a Stochastic Optimal Control problem, proving that Doob's $h$-transform is a special case when the terminal penalty coefficient $\gamma \rightarrow \infty$, thereby unifying and generalizing existing diffusion bridges.